aeconoclast/aeconoclast.github.io/docs/gh-site-hassle.md

 So I created a new repository called aeconoclast.github.io, using the Quickstart guide.
 The page at https://aeconoclast.github.io works, uses the tactile Jekyll theme.
 This means I now have 2 repositories from where I am publishing to GitHub Pages: aeconoclast.github.io and glum-giggle.
 Unfortunately, the pages from glum-giggle became plain html after a few changes to _config.yml to connect them to aeconoclast.github.io.
 There is probably a theme mixup that is causing this.

-The question now is what to do about this scenario.
-I now have 3 pages: https://aeconoclast.github.io, https://aeconoclast.github.io/glum-giggle, and https://aeconoclast.github.io/glum-giggle/free-mouse-clicks.
-Configuring a custom domain seems to be too much of a hassle right now.
+The question now is what to do about this scenario.Configuring a custom domain seems to be too much of a hassle right now.
 Especially, since I still have to get the theme to work.
 Or write my own custom HTML and CSS.
 Thinking over this, I could use these pages as below:
 1. https://aeconoclast.github.io is the about page, the contact page.
 It has something about me and it links to glum-giggle.
 2. https://aeconoclast.github.io/glum-giggle is the GitHub blog page, the page that links to the actual blog content.